-Zayna N. Bizri PhD candidate, George Mason University
+Zayna N. Bizri

 he U.S. Marine Corps' reputation as an elite outfit in the military served as the foundation of its World War II recruiting campaign.
 The looming manpower shortage sparked both the creation of women's auxiliaries as well as massive recruiting drives for men and women.
 For the Marine Corps, recruiting women required a subtle, though significant, shift in both recruiting materials and strategy.
 Male recruits were encouraged to join an elite Service, to be among the first to the front, and to become "real men" in the process.
 Female recruits were presented with the same materials but with a vitally important difference.
 They were invited to join an elite Service with a grand tradition of excellence and to support the best fighters in the military, but they would remain "real women."
-This subtle modification in the recruiting message drew highly sought-after women to the Marine Corps and, quite unexpectedly, helped reshape the rules of femininity in the United States.1 sized the Corps' elite status, "portray[ing] Marines as the finest, toughest, most elite warriors in the U.S. military."
-The World War I recruiting campaigns solidified a recognizable image of the type of men who chose to join the Corps, and World War II efforts were consciously based on these popular constructions.
+This subtle modification in the recruiting message drew highly sought-after women to the Marine Corps and, quite unexpectedly, helped reshape the rules of femininity in the United States.1

-The foundation of Marine Corps recruiting was the belief that the Corps was the finest organization, only taking the best and making them better.2 Since World War I, Marine Corps recruiting campaigns empha-
+The foundation of Marine Corps recruiting was the belief that the Corps was the finest organization, only taking the best and making them better.2 Since World War I, Marine Corps recruiting campaigns emphasized the Corps' elite status, "portray[ing]